 Criteria:

-- York County student enrolled later in life
+• York County student enrolled later in life

-- Accredited technical or trade school, college, or university
+• Accredited technical or trade school, college, or university

 Award:

-- One-time $3,000 scholarship
+• One-time $3,000 scholarship

-Roberta “Bert” Oberdick served as Executive Coordinator of York Rotary for nearly 28 years and retired March 31, 2021.
+Roberta “Bert” Oberdick served as Executive Coordinator of York Rotary for nearly 28 years and retired on March 31st, 2021.
 To honor Bert’s years of service, the 27 Past Presidents who worked with Bert, along with the 2021 Officers, contributed personal gifts to create the endowed Bert Oberdick Non-Traditional Student Scholarship Fund.
 Bert’s Fund joins others to support adult learners in the York community, an aspect of York Rotary that she loved.

 “Service Above Self” Scholarship